-Locate and open the box containing the evacuated tubes with the heat pipes & fins installed.
+If you are using evacuated tubes, locate and open the box containing the tubes.
 Check to ensure that all of the evacuated tubes are intact, and the bottom of each tube is silver.
 (Note: A check of the evacuated tubes should also be performed upon receiving your shipment initially, before signing the bill of lading).